Events

 The two events complement each other and show how close our relationship to the soil is and what role it plays in the global ecosystem.

-In connection with this workshop, on Saturday, 22nd November, the ZKM will organise a guided tour to the Assembling Grounds Exhibition, to which the Living Library is taking part.
+In connection with this workshop, on Saturday, 22nd November, the ZKM will organise a guided tour of the Assembling Grounds Exhibition, in which the Living Library is taking part.

 2 Aug 2025